blaynem/craigslist-searcher/README.md

 The search runs from AWS' Lambda, and Amazons API Gateway.

+I created this to ideally search through all of craigslist at the click of a button.
+Though the load times are going to be quite awful, later on i would definitely like to cache all the infromation and store it on AWS.
+Maybe scanning CL every hour?

 ## Try it out

 Clone or download this rep. Inside of the folder directory, run `npm install` and then run `npm start`.
 Your browser should open to a localhost, and you'll be able to search.